soup-bowl/deskdash/readme.md

 Cross-platform low requirement Python API to report system information and current stats across the network.

 ## Development
+For convinience, a `docker-compose.yml` file is provided which will create an API and Dashboard bound to their respective ports.
+This will not work for 'production' use as the API container can only see the API released by the container filesystem, which is not a true account.
+The dashboard is fine and will likely be released as a container later on.

 Start off by running `dev.sh`, which will install dependencies for both Python API and Dashboard projects.

 For communicator: